LCAD-UFES/carmen_lcad/src/gps/README_REACHM.md

 #Connecting Reach to Raspberry 3

-Connect the white wire (RX) of the connector S1 (see reachm_connectors.png) of Reach M+ (or Reach M2) to the TXD pin input of a USB to RS232 TTL adaptor, and the black wire (GND) to the GND pin input of USB to TTL adaptor (do not connect the other wires).
-Connect this USB to TTL adaptor to the Raspberry Pi.
+Connect the white wire (RX) of the connector S1 (see reachm_connectors.png; please note that the GPIOs in the picture are not those of Raspberry but Reach ones) of Reach M+ (or Reach M2) to the TXD pin input of a USB-to-RS232 TTL adaptor, the black wire (GND) to the GND pin input of USB to TTL adaptor, and the red wire (5V) to the Raspberry +5v - see reach_connections.png.
+I know, I know, Emlid says "do not power the device with more than one source".
+However, the extra power is necessary in this setup (at least for Reach M2).
+Do not connect the other wires.

+Connect the USB-to-RS232 TTL adaptor to the Raspberry Pi.

 Alternatively, use the UART of Raspberry Pi as described below.
+In this case, connect RX, GND and 5V to the proper pins of Raspberry Pi (GND, +5v and TxD of the GPIO serial port).

 ---------------------------------------------------
 Configuring the GPIO serial port on Raspberry 3